• Skip to primary navigation

 If you are wondering if there's an easy way to implement an H-bridge driver circuit without using the complex bootstrapping stage, the following idea will precisely solve your query.

-In this article we learn how to build an universal full-bridge or H-bridge MOSFET driver circuit, using P-channel and N-channel MOSFETs, which can be used for making high efficiency driver circuits for motors, inverters, and many different power converters.
+In this article I have explained how to build an universal full-bridge or H-bridge MOSFET driver circuit, using P-channel and N-channel MOSFETs, which can be used for making high efficiency driver circuits for motors, inverters, and many different power converters.

 The idea exclusively gets rid of the standard 4 N-channel H-bridge driver topology, which imperatively depends on the complex bootstrapping network.